10 Scary Pedicure Dangers That Could Land You in the ER

 Treatment of ingrown nails

 Some nail techs treat ingrown nails, but podiatrists recommend against letting them do this.
 “Ingrown toenails often have already punctured the skin and sometimes have a localized abscess or pus pocket associated with it,” says Dr. Sutera.
 “If a trained podiatrist isn’t the one caring for it, you could be exposed to a bacterial infection which would require antibiotics or, worse, nail removal.”
+Here’s how to prevent ingrown toenails so you can avoid this altogether.

 This is a common and sometimes deadly bacterial skin infection that typically enters your body through a cut or crack in your skin, warns Hoff.
 This is why experts recommend you wait 24 hours after shaving your legs to get a pedicure.
 “If your pedicurist accidentally cuts your cuticle or neighboring skin incorrectly, this open wound could be a new entry point as well for the bacteria,” she says.
 “If not treated, the infection will spread and potentially be life-threatening.”
 Here are some signs of cellulitis and other skin infections you should never ignore.